Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Meadow Wood Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2025, Meadow Wood Elementary School will increase student performance on STAAR Redesign Grades 3-5 exams in reading and math by at least 3 percentage points in approaches, 4 percentage points in meets, and 3 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Meadow Wood Elementary School will increase student performance on STAAR Grades 3-5 exams in reading and math by at least 3 percentage points in approaches, 4 percentage points in meets, and 3 percentage points in masters.

 2023-24: Reading: 88% (approaches), 70% (meets), 44% (masters); Math: 82% (approaches), 60% (meets), 28% (masters)